 - Career or education goals are being negatively impacted

-It may also be a good time to seek the help of a divorce therapist if you and your (ex)-spouse are struggling to come to agreements or experiencing an increase in conflict.
+It may also be a good time to seek the help of a divorce therapist if you and your ex are struggling to come to agreement or experiencing an increase in conflict.
 This is especially true if it’s impacting your children’s emotional health.

 How Much Does Divorce Counseling Cost?